Belinda Bencic: 2018: Slow ascent back into top 50

-2019: First Grand Slam semifinal, end of WTA title drought
+2019: Two titles, first major semifinal

 Despite being back outside of the top 50, Bencic had a strong start to 2019.
 She reached the semifinals at the Hobart International and made it to the third round at the Australian Open, losing to eventual finalist Petra Kvitová.
-Her next breakthrough came at the Dubai Tennis Championships.
+Her next breakthrough came at the Dubai Championships.
 As an unseeded player, she defeated four top-ten players in the last four matches to win her third WTA singles title and second at the Premier 5-level.
 In order, she recorded wins over No. 9 Aryna Sabalenka, No. 2 Simona Halep, No. 6 Elina Svitolina, and No. 4 Petra Kvitová, all in three sets and two of which in a final set tiebreak.
 The title helped her rise to world No. 23.
 Bencic continued her win streak with a semifinal appearance at the Indian Wells Open.
 She defeated two more top-ten players in No. 1, Naomi Osaka, and No. 5 Karolina Plíšková before losing to No. 8, Angelique Kerber.
 In the lead-up to the French Open, Bencic produced another Premier Mandatory semifinal at the Madrid Open.
 She recorded another world-number-one win over Osaka, but could not defeat Halep in a tight three-set match.
 After the tournament, she moved up to No. 15.
 At the French Open, she advanced to the third round for the first time, where she was defeated by No. 24 Donna Vekić.
 During the grass-court season, Bencic made her second WTA final of the year at the Mallorca Open.
 After defeating top seed and world No. 6 Kerber, she finished runner-up to Sofia Kenin, after having three match points in the second set.
 Like at the Australian Open and the French Open, she lost in the third round at Wimbledon.